-V. What To Do During the Shaking Occurrence
+What To Do During the Shaking Occurrence

-- A. Don't panic.
+- Don't panic.
 The motion is frightening but, unless it shakes something down on top of you, it is harmless.
 Keep calm and ride it out.
-The earth DOES NOT yawn open, gulp down a neighborhood and slam shut.
-Reassure students, residents, other employees and visitors. - B. If INDOORS, stay indoors.
-Take cover under desk, tables, in doorways, halls and against wall.
-Stay away from glass.
+The earth does not yawn open, gulp down a neighborhood and slam shut.
+Reassure students, residents, other employees and visitors. - Keep residents, students, visitors, and other employees out of stairwells and elevators.
+The most important thing to remember is to remain calm.
+Reassure and assist students, residents, visitors and other employees. - Do not use candles, matches or any open flame, either during or after a tremor.
+Put out ALL fires. - If indoors, stay indoors.
+Take cover under desk, tables, in doorways, halls and against a wall.
+Stay away from glass. - If outside, move away from buildings and utility wires.
+Once in the open, stay there until shaking stops, do not attempt to remain standing.
+Do not run through, to, or near buildings.
+The greatest danger from falling debris is just outside doorways and close to outer walls.